Selected Past Projects

 S-Z Clusters (2013 – 2015)

 The IRAM 30-m telescope has a niche for clusters.
 Most other SZ studies are performed either on small (10-m class or smaller) telescopes, or else dedicated interferometers that have short (~10-m baselines) to retain sensitivity on the arcminute scales of most clusters.
 The 30-m telescope offers more collecting area than the smaller dishes or the SZ interferometers, and a resolution in-between those.
 It is a sweet spot, offering both excellent sensitivity and sufficient resolution for cluster sub-structure, and/or to resolve dusty galaxies (e.g. bright cluster-core galaxies) embedded within.
+We published the first resolved SZ cluster at 2-mm wavelength in Mroczkowski et al. (2015).

 Properties of SMGs (2003 – 2010)